Cherokee Nation (1794–1907): American Civil War and Reconstruction

-Nation's demise
+Dissolution

-In 1898, the US Congress passed the Curtis Act which extended the Dawes Act of 1887 over the Five Civilized Tribes, forcing dissolution of tribally held lands in favor of individual allotments of private property.
-It terminated the tribal courts, made tribal members subject to federal legislation, and gave the federal government the authority to determine tribal membership.
-The Curtis Act provided that residents of Indian Territory had voting rights in local elections and gave the federal government the right to incorporate towns and establish public educational facilities.
-Under its terms tribal governments of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole Nations would be abolished on March 6, 1906, in preparation for uniting Indian and Oklahoma Territories into the State of Oklahoma.
-President Benjamin Harrison September 19, 1890, stopped the leasing of land in the Cherokee Outlet to cattlemen.
-The lease income had supported the Cherokee Nation in its efforts to prevent further encroachments on tribal lands.
+In 1898, Congress passed the Curtis Act, extending the Dawes Act of 1887 to the Five Civilized Tribes.
+The act forced dissolution of tribally held lands in favor of individual allotments, terminated the tribal courts, and gave the federal government authority to determine tribal membership.
+It also granted residents of Indian Territory voting rights in local elections and authorized the federal government to incorporate towns and establish public schools.

-All Native people residing in Indian Territory were granted US citizenship under an act (31 Stat.
+All Native people in Indian Territory received United States citizenship under an act (31 Stat.
 1447) of March 3, 1901.
-The Cherokee Nation entered an allotment agreement in 1902, which provided that each tribal citizen would receive forty acres as a homestead, which was untaxable and inalienable (ineligible to be sold) for twenty-one years, and seventy acres of surplus land which was inalienable for five years.
-In response to these actions, the leaders of the Five Civilized Tribes sought to gain approval for a new State of Sequoyah in 1905 that would have a Native American constitution and government.
-The proposal received a cool reception in Congress and failed.
-The tribal government of the Cherokee Nation was dissolved in 1906.
-After this, the structure and function of the tribal government were not formally defined.
-The federal government occasionally designated chiefs of a provisional "Cherokee Nation", but usually just long enough to sign treaties.
+The Cherokee Nation entered an allotment agreement in 1902, providing each tribal citizen with forty acres of inalienable homestead land and seventy acres of surplus land.
+In 1905, leaders of the Five Civilized Tribes sought approval for a State of Sequoyah with a Native American constitution, but the proposal failed in Congress.